The Callista trilogy is the unofficial name for Children of the Jedi

 - Generation Xerox: What Leia and the rest of the New Republic believe is the case regarding Seti Ashgad, who they think is the son of a same-named Senator that Palpatine exiled to Nam Chorios.
 Turns out he's the original Seti Ashgad, having been kept alive and young by a mutated droch beetle.

-- Get It Over With, "Facing the Bullets" One-Liner and Face Death with Dignity: Bevel Lemelisk's reaction to Wedge's threat of final execution for being a danger to galactic safety?
+- Get It Over With, "Facing the Bullets" One-Liner and Face Death with Dignity: Bevel Lemelisk's reaction to Wedge's threat of final execution as a threat to galactic peace?
 A resigned sigh of "Ah, well.
 If you're going to kill me, at least make sure you get it right this time."
 It especially makes sense given how many times he already died and was reborn.
+One guide to characters claims he made this his Last Words before the firing squad after he was sentenced to death by the New Republic for genocide.

-- Heroic Sacrifice: Cray and Nichos, blowing up the Eye.
+- Heroic Suicide: Cray and Nichos, blowing up the Eye.

 - Hive Mind: The Tauril, the creatures that build the Darksaber.
 They're sadly easily distracted.